14 Danger Zone

 Many models will fail miserably without some sort of scaling or transformation of the data.
 A few techniques, like tree-based approaches, do not benefit, but practically all others do.
 At the very least, models will converge faster and possibly be more interpretable.
 You should not use transformations that would lose the expressivity of the data, because as we noted with binarization (Section 14.3.2), some can do more harm than good.
 But you should always consider the need for transformations, and not just assume that the data is in a form that is ready for modeling.

 Imputation may be required when you have missing data, but it can be done in ways that don’t help your model.
 Simple imputation techniques, like using the mean or modal category, can produce faulty, or at best, noisier, results.
 First you should consider why you want to keep a feature that doesn’t have a lot of data - do you even trust the values that are present?
 If you really need to impute, use an actual model to do so, but recognize that the resulting value has uncertainty associated with it.
-There are practical problems with implementing multiple-imputation Section 13.3.4, so there is no free lunch when estimating that uncertainty.
+There are practical problems with implementing techniques to incorporate the uncertainty (Section 13.3.4), so there is no free lunch there.
 But at least having a better imputation model will provide a better guess than a mean, and still better is to use a model that would handle the missing values natively, like tree-based methods that can split on the missingness.

-In terms of features, extreme values can cause strange effects, but often they reflect a data problem (e.g. incorrect values), or can be resolved using the transformations you should already be considering.
+In terms of features, extreme values can cause strange effects, but often they reflect a data problem (e.g. incorrect values), or can be resolved using the transformations you should already be considering (e.g. taking the log).
 In other cases, they don’t really cause any modeling problems at all.
 And again, some techniques are fairly robust to feature extremes, like tree-based methods.

 Consider a model setting with 100,000 samples.
 Is this large?
 Let’s say you have a rare outcome that occurs 1% of the time.
 This means you have 1000 samples where the outcome label you’re interested in is present.
 Now consider a categorical feature (A) that has four categories, and one of those categories is relatively small, say 5% of the data, or 5000 cases, and you want to interact it with another categorical feature (B), one whose categories are all equally distributed.
 Assuming no particular correlation between the two, you’d be down to ~1% of the data for the least category of A across the levels of B. Now if there is an actual interaction effect on the target, some of those interaction cells may have only a dozen or so positive target values.
-Odds are pretty good that you don’t have enough data to make a reliable estimate of the interaction effect.
+Odds are pretty good that you don’t have enough data to make a reliable estimate of that effect unless it is extremely large.

 Oh wait, did you want to use cross-validation also?
-A simple random sample approach might result in some validation sets with no positive values at all!
+A simple random CV approach might result in some validation sets with no positive values in those interaction groups at all!
 Don’t forget that you may have already split your 100,000 samples into training and test sets, so you have even less data to start with!
 The following table shows the final cell count for a dataset with these properties.

 The point is that it’s easy to forget that large data can get small very quickly due to class imbalance, interactions, etc. There is not much you can do about this, but you should not be surprised when these situations are not very revealing in terms of your model results.